agardnerIT/site/_posts/2020/2020-06-14-serverless-voting.md

 ![voting backend](/images/postimages/serverless-vote-system-3.png)

-The Lambda function will process the incoming data and log it to Cloudwatch.
+The Lambda function will process the incoming data and log it to CloudWatch.
 In this architecture, Lambda is our backend processing.
 Crucially though, Lambda functions only exist *while* they're executing.

 Log in to AWS and go to Lambda.
 Click "Create Function" and "Author from Scratch".